-You might feel excited that he’s getting closer to coming home.
-It’s also normal to feel anxious about being more responsible for his care, or worried that he’ll be getting less specialist care from the nurses.
+You might feel excited that your baby is getting closer to coming home.
+It’s also common to feel anxious about being more responsible for your baby’s care, or worried that your baby will be getting less individualised specialist care from the nurses.

-The medical and nursing staff in the special care nursery are highly qualified and experienced in looking after premmies.
-They’ll be able to help you learn about being a hands-on parent, including feeding and bathing your baby.
+The medical and nursing staff in the special care nursery are highly qualified and experienced in looking after sick and premature babies.
+They’ll be able to help you and your partner learn about being hands-on parents, including feeding and bathing your baby.
 Just ask them for help and advice if you need it.
 You can also talk to them about your fears or worries.

 If there’s anything you’re not sure about, it’s OK to ask the staff to let you know how the nursery works.

 When your baby moves to the special care nursery, it’s a good time to start planning for your baby going home.